 He added: "The al-Qaeda chief, along with other al-Qaeda operators, had managed to elude global intelligence agencies for a long time.
 He was constantly being tracked, not only by the ISI but also by other intelligence agencies.

 "It was the ISI that passed leads to the CIA that enabled the US intelligence to use superior technological assets and focus on the area in which Osama Bin Laden was eventually found."

 Despite his criticism of the US, he also said that Washington remained a key ally of Islamabad.

 "We have a strategic partnership that we believe is in our mutual interest."

 Meanwhile, a crowd of about 500 people demonstrated in Pakistan's tribal areas against the killing of Bin Laden by US forces.

-The protesters marched through Wana in South Waziristan, carrying placards which denounced the US and the Pakistani government.'No apology'
+The protesters marched through Wana in South Waziristan, carrying placards which denounced the US and the Pakistani government.

 Later, White House spokesman Jay Carney said Washington took Pakistani complaints seriously but added: "We also do not apologise for the action that this president took."

 He said Mr Obama was convinced that he had the "right and imperative" to mount the raid.